lukelovekin/T2A1_Workbook/README.md

 ## Architecture of a typical Rails application

-Q1	Describe the architecture of a typical Rails application	200-300

-Describes the architecture of an application
-6.0 to >5.0 pts
-HD
-Shows almost flawless understanding of the high level structure of an app

 Rails uses the MVC ( Model, View, Controller) architecture to create a webpage.
-The Models, are referred to as the objects.
+The Model, also known by Rails as ActiveRecord, is referred to as the object.
 They contain all the data related logic for the application.
-The Models interacts with the database, which is where the applications data is stored, and is used for creating, selecting, updating, inserting and deleting data while communicating with the applications controller which can take this data logic and data and renders it to different views.
+The Models interacts with the database, which is where the application's data is stored and is used for creating, selecting, updating, inserting and deleting data while communicating with the applications controller which can take this data logic and data and renders it to different views.

-The view is what the user sees and interacts with, the user interface logic.
+The view, also known by Rails as ActionView, is what the user sees and interacts with, the user interface logic.
 Usually used with the HTML, CSS and Javascript to show the visuals and the front end of the application.
-The view communicates with the controller to render what parts of the models is seen by the user and when is it to be shown.
+The view communicates with the controller to render what parts of the model is seen by the user and when is it to be shown.

-The controller handles the decisions and processes and responds to events like user action such as input and can make changes to the views and the models.
+The controller, also known by Rails as ActionController, handles the decisions and processes and responds to events like user action such as input and can make changes to the views and the models.
 The controller processes the HTTP requests such as Get, Post, Put, Patch, Delete, etc and communicates with both the view and the model, getting data from the model and passing the data to the view.

 Starting at the browser, the browser communicates to the controller which decides what to do next based on the users' actions.
 The controller communicates to the model when it needs to which then, using the model, can communicate with the database and bring information back and sends the results to the view which is then taken by the controller and gets returned to the browser using.

 ## A Database management system used in web applications

-Q2	Identify a database management system (DBMS) commonly used in web applications (including Rails) and discuss the pros and cons of this database	150-250

-Identify a database commonly used in Rails applications and discuss the pros and cons of this database 6.0 to >5.0 pts
-HD
-Full discussion of the identified database, including an excellent assessment of the pros and cons of this type of database
+PostgreSQL is a popular DBMS (Database Management System) used in a Rails web applications.
+DBMS', in particular PostgreSQL is a software application used to create, manage and administer databases as well as creating and modifying tables and adding and deleting data in the tables.
+DBMS' are an important component of most if not all software applications.
+Web and other Software applications write in SQL also known as Structured Query Language, this SQL sends database queries to the DBMS which will then communicate with the database.

+Postgresql is a popular free open-sourced DBMS, one of the oldest and most advanced DBMS used for web databases.
+Postgresql can run on Mac, Windows and Linux and can be used by anyone that needs to use a DBMS.
+Since it has been around for a long time, it's free and open-sourced, making it very stable and requires minimal maintenance.
+PostgreSQL's is very scalable, can handle terabytes of data, supports JSON, has lots of predefined functions and has several interfaces available.
+PostgreSQL is also highly extensible, and it is internationally recognised for its security features even without its extra security extensions

+Although not many, the Downsides of PostgreSQL is that it can be slower than other DBMS when handling large amounts read queries and operations and compared to other DBMS, PostgreSQL can also be more confusing to configure and documentation can be hard to find making it harder to figure out how to do something as it is not owned by one particular organisation.